Tag

 Rhea turned.
 Sheena was about to skitter down the embankment.

 “Stay there!”
 Rhea called up to her.
 Rhea glanced back up at the woman on the bridge.
-She was moving on, crossing to the side Sheena was on.
-Rhea decided the woman was just another hipster photog, looking for a moody downtown LA pic.
+She was moving on… just another hipster photog, Rhea figured, looking for a moody downtown LA pic.

-Rhea went back to Sheena.
+Rhea scrambled back up the embankment to where Sheena was waiting.
 “You have somewhere you can stay for a few nights?” she asked her.

 “Probably just a dead dog or racoon.
 I’ll get animal control to pick it up in the morning.
-Is there somewhere you can-”
+Is there somewhere else you can crash-”

 “Try the shelter on San Pedro–”